Azure/Avere/src/terraform/examples/houdinienvironment/README.md

 1. execute `terraform apply -auto-approve` to deploy the storage.

-## Phase 2 Scaling: step 3a - Setup CIFS/SMB
+## Phase 2 Scaling: step 3a - Setup CIFS/SMB on Avere

 To configure Avere with CIFS, you will need to perform the following steps:

-1. **Configure Windows Domain Controller** - Using the instructions from [Phase 1->Step2](phase-1-single-frame-render-step-2a---deploy-windows-vm), create a Windows Server.
+1. **Configure Windows Domain Controller** - Using the instructions from [Phase 1->Step2](#phase-1-single-frame-render-step-2a---deploy-windows-vm), create a Windows Server.
 Next [install the domain controller and the DNS server.](WindowsDC.md)

 1. **Configure Avere and setup the CIFS Share** - Next you will need to join the Avere to the domain controller, and expose the CIFS share using the [CIFS instructions](averecifs.md).